-- The fourth monitoring exercise undertaken by the Commission covered the (48)period of 1 January 2012 until 31 December 2012, i.e. 12 months.
-It unearthed 183 patent settlement agreements concluded in the EEA.
-In line with the upward trend described in the previous monitoring reports covering the period 1 July 2008 to 31 December 2009, 1 January 2010 to 31 December 2010 and 1 January 2011 to 31 December 2011, the present exercise has confirmed the increasing use of patent settlements in the European pharmaceutical sector measured by the number of patent settlements concluded.
-The specific situation of Portugal must nevertheless be kept in mind, in the absence of which the number of settlements still shows a slight increase.
-The annual average of 24 patent settlements concluded in the period covered by the sector inquiry (from 1 January 2000 to 30 June 2008 - in total 207 settlements in eight and a half years) steadily increased to 183 settlements in the year 2012.
-Also, the number of INNs which were the subject of settlements increased significantly from less than 10 INNs in the first three years of the millennium to more than 40 in 2012.
-As with the former three exercises, the results of the fourth monitoring exercise show that the Commission's announcement that it would continue scrutinizing B.II category settlements in the future has not hindered companies from concluding settlements in general. - (49) The number of B.II settlements, i.e. settlements which restrict generic entry and show a value transfer from the originator to the generic company and which might attract competition law scrutiny, have stabilized at a low level.
+- (48) The fifth monitoring exercise undertaken by the Commission covered the period between 1 January 2013 and 31 December 2013, i.e. 12 months.
+It confirmed the continued use of patent settlements in the European pharmaceutical sector measured by the number of patent settlements concluded, i.e. 146 patent settlement agreements in the EEA.
+This can be compared to the lower annual average of 24 patent settlements concluded in the period covered by the sector inquiry (from 1 January 2000 to 30 June 2008 in total 207 settlements in eight and a half years).
+Also, the number of INNs which were the subject of settlements increased significantly from less than 10 INNs in the first three years of the millennium to 57 in 2013.
+As with the former four exercises, the results of the fifth monitoring exercise show that the Commission's announcement that it would continue scrutinizing B.II category settlements in the future has not hindered companies from concluding settlements in general. - (49) The trend concerning B.I settlements shows first a steady increase from 26% or six settlements on average per year (from 1 January 2000 to 30 June 2008) to 33% or 21 settlements per year (from 1 July 2008 to 31 December 2009) and 36% or 32 settlements in 2010.
+After a decrease in 2011 to 19% or 23 settlements in absolute terms, they increased in 2012 to account for 51% or 93 settlements in absolute terms.
+In 2013, they accounted for 47% or 69 in absolute terms.
+Nevertheless, if settlements related to the new law in Portugal are put aside, B.I settlements then account for 22% or 21 settlements in absolute terms in 2013. - (50) The number of B.II settlements, i.e. settlements which restrict generic entry and show a value transfer from the originator to the generic company and which might attract competition law scrutiny, have stabilized at a low level.
 In the period covered by the sector inquiry (1 January 2000 to 30 June 2008), B.II settlements represented 22% of all settlements reported, or five settlements per year on average.
-This percentage has decreased steadily over the years to reach 7% in the period of this exercise or 12 in absolute terms, after reaching 11% (13 in absolute terms) in 2011.
-Note that even omitting agreements related to the new law in Portugal, this figure would still stabilise at just 10%. - (50) The trend concerning B.I settlements shows first a steady increase from 26% or six settlements on average per year (from 1 January 2000 to 30 June 2008) to 33% or 21 settlements per year (from 1 July 2008 to 31 December 2009) and 36% or 32 settlements in 2010.
-However, such settlements showed a decrease in 2011 to 19% or 23 settlements in absolute terms.
-In 2012, they increased to account for 51% or 93 settlements in absolute terms.
-Nevertheless, if settlements related to the new law in Portugal are put aside, B.I settlements then account for 30% or 37 settlements in absolute terms in 2012, figures similar to those of the first two monitoring exercises.
+This percentage has decreased steadily over the years to reach 8% in the period of this exercise (11 in absolute terms).
+Note that even omitting agreements related to the new law in Portugal, this figure would still stabilise at just 11%.